RyanNHahn/javascript-liteBright/README.md

 9. Now we can choose a color, but we need to apply the color class to the boxes in the grid.
 Every box in the grid has a class of `box`.
 When we click on one of those boxes, let's toggle whichever class is inside the `colorClass` variable.
 Start by writing another click function outside the one we previously wrote.
 The selector should select all elements with '.box'.

-10. Inside the .box click function, use $(this) to select the box that was clicked, and toggle the class colorClass.
+10. Inside the `.box` `click` function, use `$(this)` to select the box that was clicked, and toggle the class `colorClass`.
 Test it out: you should be able to click a color, then click a box in the grid, and it should change to the selected color!

-11.
-The last task is to make our grid blink when we click the "Blink" button.

-Write another click function, but this time select '.toggle-blink'.
+11. The last task is to make our grid blink when we click the "Blink" button.
+Write another `click` function, but this time select `'.toggle-blink'`.

-12.
-Inside the click function, we need to do three things:
+12. Inside the `click` function, we need to do three things:

-Make sure colorClass is not empty.
+        1. Make sure colorClass is not empty.
-Make the blink button light up.
+        2. Make the blink button light up.
-Make the boxes in the grid toggle between an opacity of 1, and of 0.7, over and over.
+        3. Make the boxes in the grid toggle between an opacity of 1, and of 0.7, over and over.

     We can make sure colorClass is not empty by writing an if/else statement that looks like:
+    ```javascript
     if (colorClass) {
     // the rest of the code in here
     }
+    ```
     colorClass starts out equal to an empty string: '', which evaluates to false.
 When we click a color, it will be set to a color, like cyan, which will evaluate to true.

 13. Inside the if/else statement, let's make the button light up.
 Toggle the class opacity on the '.toggle-blink' element.